ZaniDalipi/Apple_Disease_Identification/README.md

 ## Architecture & Notes

 * Frontend: Kotlin Android app
-* Model: likely TFLite or embedded model inside the app
+* Model:  TFLite or embedded model inside the app - tested on data from my apple orchard just for demostration as final project on my university
 * Preprocessing: resize + normalize to match model's expected input

 Look into `app/src/main` for the activity and model-loading code.
 The prediction pipeline usually: